emb-riscv/specs-markdown/real-time-clock.md

 To support low-power devices, the real-time clock input should be a low freqency oscilator; the actual source is implementation dependent.

-> <sup>Usual implementations use a 32.678 Hz quartz or oscillator.
+> <sup>Common implementations use a 32.678 Hz quartz or oscillator.
 Low frequency internal RC oscillators (for example 40 kHz) can also be used, but the application must calibrate the frequency using a higher accuracy source.</sup>